diecatiamonteiro/neighbourhood-helper-fullstack-mern/README.md

 - The homepage (`GET /requests`) will display all requests.
 - The request card (`GET /requests/:id`) will show details of a specific request.
 - The create request page/modal (`POST /requests`) will let users add a new request.
-- The user dashboard (`GET /requests?zipCode=04177`) will filter requests for the user’s neighbourhood.
+- The user dashboard (`GET /requests?zipCode=04177`) will filter requests for the user's neighbourhood.
 - The edit request page (`PUT /requests/:id`) will allow modifying a request.
 - A delete button (`DELETE /requests/:id`) will let users remove their request.